sardjv/www.sardjv.co.uk/jekyll/blog/philip/_posts/2014-06-05-appraisal-for-all.md

 ---
-layout: news_item
+layout: blog
 title: In Development - SARD announces development of Appraisal for all system
 nav_title: Appraisal for all
-image: news/scrum_timer.jpg
+image: blog/philip/scrum_timer.jpg
 tags:
+  - news
   - development
   - nurse-appraisal
   - doctor-appraisal